Non-Opioid Pain Management

 Comparing opioid and non-opioid therapies, a randomized clinical trial conducted between 2015 and 2016 that included 240 patients from VA clinics found that pain intensity was significantly lower in the non-opioid group.

 In Delaware, the Chronic Pain Self-Management Program (CPSMP) is conducted by trained educators who understand chronic pain and can help patients learn what they can do to gain the skills they need to self-manage day-to-day challenges associated with chronic pain, in coordination with their health care team.
 Classes are open to adults of all ages and abilities.
 The self-management program is evidence-based, uses a holistic approach, and was originally developed at Stanford University.
-Sessions are available in all the Delaware hospitals and at Federally Qualified Health Centers.Enroll your patients in Delaware’s Chronic Pain Self-Management Program.
+Sessions are available in all Delaware hospitals and at Federally Qualified Health Centers.Enroll your patients in Delaware’s Chronic Pain Self-Management Program.

 - Workshops are held for six weeks, in small groups.